agoulddesign/krita-bg-remove-bria/README.md

 **Usage:**

-  Select the layer you want to remove the background of and click **Remove Background** (it may take a few seconds).
+  1. Select the layer you want to remove the background of and click **Remove Background** (it may take a few seconds).
 It will then create a new layer with an alpha channel and background removed.

-  If the removal process doesn't work quite as expected you can use the alpha channel of the new layer as a transparency mask on the original layer and adjust accordingly.
+  2. The removal process doesn't work very well on images with depth of field or with a lot of subjects/objects in them, or if they're on many different levels (IE foreground, midground, background).
+If the removal doesn't work quite as expected you can transfer the alpha of the new layer with the background removed to the original layer as a transparency mask and adjust accordingly.

+**I hope you enjoy the power and ease of automatic background removal in Krita!**

 Please note this plugin was created mostly with the aid of AI, and may not be optimised properly.
-If you have any suggestions on improving it, please let me know.
+If you have any ideas on improving it, please feel free to do so!

 Created and tested with Krita 5.2.2.
 May not work with other versions.

+_I am in no way affiliated with BriaAI._

-_Known bug: Only works in RGBA color space
+_Known bug: Only works in RGBA color space_

-Todo: Batch/multiple mode, placing the new layer just above the layer being removed_
+_Todo: Batch/multiple mode, placing the new layer just above the layer being removed_

-**I hope you enjoy the power of automatic background removal in Krita!**